 - a.
-In the Fall and Spring, College Senators must attend one (1) meeting of an academic organization related to their respective college or one (1) Student Government event, and one (1) Student Government-funded event, and complete two (2) hours of tabling per constituency period. - b.
+In the Fall and Spring, College Senators must attend - I. One (1) meeting of an academic organization related to their respective college, or one (1) Student Government event, and - II.
+One (1) Student Government-funded event, and - III.
+Complete two (2) hours of community service per constituency period, or - III.
+Complete two (2) hours of tabling per constituency period. - b.
 In Summer A and Summer B, College Senators must complete two different requirements listed in 324.2(3)(a).